HRA exemption 2026: calculate your tax-free amount (with examples)

 Maximizing HRA: Practical Strategies

-Strategy 1: Move to a slightly higher-rent apartment to unlock more exemption
+Strategy 1: A slightly higher-rent apartment can increase your exemption

 Run the numbers before renewing your lease.
 As the Rahul example showed, paying ₹8,000 more rent can sometimes save more than ₹8,000 in tax, making the net rent increase zero or even negative.